 Both you and your child will be notified if positive results are found and your child may be contacted for follow-up testing.
 Your child's name may be entered in a registry of excluded donors in the event of a positive test result.
 All information and test results are confidential except where reporting to public health is required by law.
-Occasionally blood is tested using research tests being developed for blood donor screening.
+There may be circumstances in which infectious disease tests are not performed on your child's blood.
+Occasionally, blood is tested using research tests being developed for blood donor screening.
 A separate explanation is provided when we are doing this kind of research.